BASIC NEEDS

 Adventure

-Once those 4 basic needs are being met on a consistent basis, then I turn my attention to the other 2 basic human needs:
+Once my first 4 basic needs are being met on a consistent basis, then I turn my attention to the other 2 basic human needs:

 For many of us, our basic needs were not met on a consistent basis when we were growing up.